• Home

 And it doesn’t get much better than dairy-free bacon and potato corn chowder!

-The sweetness of corn, mixed with the saltiness of bacon, and savory aroma of thyme, all combined with the hearty texture of potatoes and thick chicken broth.
+The sweetness of corn, mixed with the saltiness of the bacon, and the savory aroma of thyme, all combined with the hearty texture of potatoes and thick chicken broth.

 So… fall or no fall, this chowder will hit the spot with you and your kids – and it’s easy to make to boot!